nano-kit/go-nano/CONTRIBUTING.md

 ### Updating dependencies

-Failpoint manages dependencies using [Go module](https://github.com/golang/go/wiki/Modules).
+The project manages dependencies using [Go module](https://github.com/golang/go/wiki/Modules).
 To add or update a dependency, either

 * Use the `go mod edit` command to change the dependency, or
-* Edit `go.mod` and then run `make update` to update the checksum.
+* Edit `go.mod` and then run `make` to update the checksum.

 ## Contribution flow